 The AK-400 is a new Russian-made assault rifle offered exclusively to the Presidential Security Service and the FSB.
-The famous Russian company Kalashnikov is behind this new assault rifle which is developed solely for use in FSB’s Spetsnaz units.
+The famous Russian company Kalashnikov is behind this new assault rifle developed solely for use in FSB’s Spetsnaz units.

 New adaptive rifle

 In terms of operational accuracy, the AK-400 assault rifle exceeds the tried-and-true old-fashioned AK-47 as well as the newest AK-12 assault rifle previously delivered to the Spetsnaz.
-Both AK-12 and AK-400 has numerous improvements over the legendary AK-47.
+Both AK-12 and AK-400 have numerous improvements over the legendary AK-47.
 However, most of these improvements are accumulations of improvements from previous models of the AK.